GeekTrainer/learn-typescript/m04-develop-typed-functions-using-typescript/includes/3-anonymous-functions.md

 addNumbers(1, 2);
 ```

-This shows what the named function `sum` from the previous example looks like when written as an anonymous function.
+This shows what the named function `sum` from the earlier example looks like when written as an anonymous function.
 Notice that the name `add` has been replaced with function and the function has been implemented as an expression in a variable declaration.

 ```typescript
 let total = function (input: number[]): number {